FreeFem/FreeFem-doc/docs/documentation/FiniteElement.md

 * Identifier(s); this is the name given earlier to the variational form(s) (type `:::freefem varf` ) for possible reuse.

-	Remark, that the name in the `:::freefem varf` of the unknown of test function is forgotten, we just used the order in argument list to recall name as in a `C++` function,
+	Remark, that the name in the `:::freefem varf` of the unknown test function is forgotten, we use the order in the argument list to recall names as in a `C++` function,

 * The terms of the bilinear form itself: if $K$ is a given function,

-* Bilinear part for 3d meshes `:::freefem Th`
+* Bilinear part for 3D meshes `:::freefem Th`

 	- `:::freefem int3d(Th)(K*v*w) = ` $\displaystyle\sum_{T\in\mathtt{Th}}\int_{T } K\,v\,w $